differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 Moreover, differential privacy guarantees won't directly prevent the inference of private data outside the original context [[23](https://heinonline.org/hol-cgi-bin/get_pdf.cgi?handle=hein.journals/washlr79&section=16)].
 These are fundamental limitations of differential privacy which improvements to differentially private learning won't touch on.

-[^1]: Authors of [[18](https://arxiv.org/abs/2108.07258)] framed these self-supervised models which are trained on broad data at scale that are adaptable to a wide range of downstream tasks as “foundation models”.
+[^1]: Authors of [[18](https://arxiv.org/abs/2108.07258)] framed these self-supervised models which are trained on broad data at scale that are adaptable to a wide range of downstream tasks as “foundation models.”

 [^2]: The idea of privately fine-tuning a publicly pre-trained model certainly isn’t new.
 One of the first differentially private deep learning papers [[19](https://arxiv.org/abs/1607.00133)] considered an experiment which fine-tuned convolutional nets on CIFAR-10 which were pre-trained on CIFAR-100.
 Results on privately fine-tuning *self-supervised* models are, on the other hand, more recent.
 Covering these results is our main focus here.

 [^3]: Blue and pink sphere avatars taken from [[18](https://arxiv.org/abs/2108.07258)].
 Credit to [Drew A. Hudson](https://cs.stanford.edu/~dorarad/) for making these.

+[^4]: Unpublished result.

-[^4]: Hyper-parameters that work well for non-private learning typically aren't those that work best for differentially private learning [[27](https://openreview.net/pdf?id=rJg851rYwH)].
+[^5]: Hyper-parameters that work well for non-private learning typically aren't those that work best for differentially private learning [[27](https://openreview.net/pdf?id=rJg851rYwH)].
 It’s crucial to use a large batch size, a small clipping norm, an appropriate learning rate, and a reasonably large number of training epochs to obtain the mentioned private learning results [[11](https://arxiv.org/abs/2110.05679)].

+[^6]: In practice, past works have presented mixed results on whether larger models would yield better performance.
+While some showed that using more filters in a convolutional network can degrade the performance of private learning after some threshold [[27](https://openreview.net/pdf?id=rJg851rYwH)], others showed that a larger model can outperform a smaller model from a different model family [[4](https://arxiv.org/abs/2011.11660)].
+Note these results are conditioned on their particular hyperparameter choices.

-[^5]: Since the pre-training data for large language models are oftentimes collected through large scale web scraping (e.g., WebText), a common concern is that some training and test instances for downstream tasks may already appear in the pre-training data.
+[^7]: Since the pre-training data for large language models are oftentimes collected through large scale web scraping (e.g., WebText), a common concern is that some training and test instances for downstream tasks may already appear in the pre-training data.
 Self-supervised pre-training therefore can give models an opportunity to “see” this data even before they are privately fine-tuned.
 Authors of [[17](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)] confirmed that there is a 1-6% overlap between the test set of many natural language processing tasks and the pre-training data they collected (WebText); these common tasks, however, don't include those studied by authors of [[11](https://arxiv.org/abs/2110.05679)].
 The numbers suggest a possibility that existing private fine-tuning results in the literature could be slightly inflated compared to when the pre-training data didn’t contain any instance for any downstream task for which evaluation was performed.

 ## Acknowledgements